HaroldHS/bahasa-singkat/README.md

 * Linux x86-64

 ### Installation
-No additional installation is needed since the program is intended to be written from scratch (only using the default libraries from GHCI & Golang).
+No additional installation is needed since the program is intended to be written from scratch (only using the default libraries from GHC & Golang).